osatoi/Amazon-Sales-Report/README.md

 ---

 ### Data Sourcing.
-Data was extracted from the excel work sheet into the Jupyter note using the Python's pandas library.
+Data were extracted from the excel work sheet into the Jupyter note using the Python's pandas library.
 Data was normalised; that is,the information were categorically separated into different colums.